gyrostable/dynamic-rateprovider/doc/3clp-orchestrator/3clp-with-rateproviders.typ

 #let title = [Updatable Rate-Scaling for the 3CLP]

 #let abstract = [We discuss how to make the 3CLP updatable by adjusting token rates using a special updatable rate provider.
-This allows the pool to adjust its price range when one or several if its prices are out of range and can be used for volatile pairs like WETH/WBTC/USDC.]
+This allows the pool to adjust its price range when one or several of its prices are out of range and enables it to be used for volatile pairs like WETH/WBTC/USDC.]

 #place(
   top + center,